SummIt: Iterative Text Summarization via ChatGPT: Methods

 \subsection{Summary Faithfulness and Controllability}

-In practical applications, the faithfulness of the generated summary holds significant importance, alongside the overall quality of the summary \cite{kryscinski2019evaluating}.
+In practical applications, the faithfulness of the generated summary holds significant importance, alongside the overall quality of the summary \cite{kryscinski-etal-2020-evaluating}.
 Previous research has demonstrated the effectiveness of leveraging knowledge extraction from source documents to enhance the faithfulness of generated summaries~\cite{huang2020knowledge,zhu2020enhancing}.
-Building upon these insights, we propose integrating a knowledge extractor into our iterative summarization system.
-Specifically, we employ OpenIE \footnote{https://stanfordnlp.github.io/CoreNLP/openie.html} to extract knowledge in the form of triplets from the source document.
-During each iteration, we guide the summarizer ($S$) to refine the summary according to the extracted knowledge.
-Additionally, we can prompt the evaluator ($E$) to incorporate faithfulness considerations when providing feedback since LLM are proven to be good faithfulness evaluator~\cite{luo2023chatgpt}.
+Building upon these insights, we propose integrating a knowledge extractor into our iterative summarization system. \paragraph{Knowledge Extractor:} In particular, we utilize OpenIE \footnote{https://stanfordnlp.github.io/CoreNLP/openie.html}, which extracts knowledge $\textbf{k}$ in the form of triplets from the source document.
+During each iteration, the summarizer ($S$) is guided to refine the summary in accordance with the extracted knowledge, represented as: $p_S(\mathbf{y}^{(i+1)}\mid \mathbf{x},\mathbf{e}^i, \mathbf{k})$.
+Moreover, the evaluator ($E$) can be directed to factor in faithfulness when delivering feedback, denoted as $p_E(\mathbf{e}^i\mid\mathbf{x},\mathbf{y}^i, \mathbf{k})$, as LLMs have shown to be efficient faithfulness evaluators \cite{luo2023chatgpt}.

 Furthermore, real-world applications often require the generation of summaries tailored to specific aspects or queries, rather than a single generic summary of the entire document.
 Our iterative summarization framework offers enhanced controllability for aspect-based summarization tasks.
-Given a query $q$, we can employ the evaluator $E$ to retrieve query-relative snippets and assess the relevance of the current summary $y$ to the query $q$ with similarity measure $sim(q,y)$.
-The iterative nature of our framework further facilitates the controllable summary generation, allowing for the easy transformation of generic summaries into topic-focused summaries based on the user's preferences.